BruceChanJianLe/gazebo-actor/README.md

 - You are running Gazebo Version 9
 - You are on a Linux machine (e.g. Ubuntu18.04)

-## Actor Only
+## Moving Actor Only

-Follow the sdf format below to animate a model.
+Follow the sdf format below to add an actor in Gazebo world.
 Note that animated models have no collision model nor does it interact with gravity.
 This example is taken from [servicesim_competition](https://github.com/osrf/servicesim/blob/master/servicesim_competition/worlds/follow_actor_demo.world).
 For more detail please refer to official Gazebo [page](http://gazebosim.org/tutorials?tut=actor&cat=build_robot).